-These baby blueberry pancakes are made entirely from scratch, with simple ingredients that can be adapted according to your baby’s dietary needs (dairy free, egg free or gluten free).
-They can be made in different sizes and served as finger baby food in the morning, especially if you prefer the baby led weaning method.
+If you’re looking for healthy baby food recipes, then these baby blueberry pancakes are just perfect for that!
+They are made entirely from scratch, with simple ingredients that can be adapted according to your baby’s dietary needs (dairy free, egg free or gluten free).
+Make these baby blueberry pancakes in different sizes and serve as baby finger food in the morning, especially if you prefer the baby led weaning method.

 - Milk is used as the liquid, but you can also use buttermilk (use plant based milk for dairy free version).

 - Lemon juice (or apple cider vinegar) – the acid will help mimic the sourness in buttermilk and will also help create the bubbles when mixed with baking soda.

 - Flour (for gluten free version use oat flour or your favorite gluten free flour mix)